lse-my472/lse-my472.github.io/index.md

 * Jim McGlone, "[Creating and Hosting a Personal Site on GitHub A step-by-step beginner's guide to creating a personal website and blog using Jekyll and hosting it for free using GitHub Pages.](http://jmcglone.com/guides/github-pages/)".

-##### Lab: Working with git and GitHub
-*  Installing git and setting up an account on GitHub
-*  How to complete and submit assignments using GitHub Classroom
-*  Forking and correcting a broken RMarkdown file
-*  Cloning a website repository, modifying it, and publishing a personal webpage

 #### 2. The shape of data